 For more information, please visit our school website.
 Useful documents available there include:

-· SEN Policy
+· SEND Policy

 · Teaching and Learning Policy